 “We don’t have you.”

 “What sort of business?”

 “The kind that enables you to live in luxury.”

-I do have assets that include many friends in San Francisco and Marin County.
-I ask some questions.
+I did have assets that included many friends in San Francisco and Marin County.
+I asked some questions.

-“You won’t like the answers,” says a San Rafael matron.
+“You won’t like the answers, Harriet,” said a San Rafael matron.